|Distance||51 miles (83 km)|

 Passengers on this route can take advantage of a fully flexible fare.
 This gives you the option of exchanging your ticket for another at a different time or date, as well as the ability to seek a refund up to 72 hours prior to your journey.
 In terms of luggage allowance, ticket holders can bring one large suitcase or two medium-sized ones, as well as hand luggage such as a tote bag or small backpack.
 If space allows, folding bikes can be put in the hold.
 Pets aren't permitted apart from registered therapy dogs and guide dogs.
 National Express coaches have wheelchair lifts and can make space for disabled passengers.
 While there's no need to specifically request this service in advance, it's not a bad idea to phone ahead in order to ensure smooth, speedy access to the coach.

-Omio customers travelling this route book their coaches from London Victoria to Bicester, Manorsfield Road.
+Omio customers who travel this route most frequently depart from London Victoria and arrive in Bicester, Manorsfield Road.

 Here are some other resources that might have the information you need